Associate Professor of Physics

 B.S., Physics, 1995, University of California at Los Angeles.
 Ph.D., Physics, 2001, University of Chicago.
 Post-doctoral Associate, Physics and Division of Engineering and Applied Science, Harvard University, 2001-2005.
 Assistant Professor, Physics, Cornell University, 2005 - 2011.
 Associate Professor, Physics, Cornell University, 2011 - present.

-My lab studies emergent physical phenomena that arise from interactions between solid structures – ranging from microscopic particles to macroscopic solid surfaces – and the fluids in which they are embedded.
-These complex materials are typically out-of-equilibrium and driven beyond their linear response regime.
-Understanding their mechanical behavior often requires the development of new experimental techniques, analysis tools, and theoretical models.
-Working towards a fundamental understanding of how these materials respond to various stimuli including shear, electromagnetic fields, acoustical vibrations, and confinement will have a profound effect on our society, ultimately leading to the development of strain stiffening gels for next generation replacement tissues, detergents and pastes whose flow properties can be manipulated, and even small insect mimicking machines that flap their wings to fly.
+My lab studies emergent physical phenomena that arise from interactions between elementary constituents.
+The systems we study include suspensions of microscopic particles, the macromolecules in biological tissues, and even individuals forming a moshpit.
+Collectively these constituents collude to make complex materials or systems that are typically out-of-equilibrium and driven beyond their linear response regime.
+Understanding their mechanical and dynamic behavior often requires the development of new experimental techniques, analysis tools, and theoretical models.
+Working towards a fundamental understanding of how these systems respond to various stimuli including shear, electromagnetic fields, acoustical vibrations, and confinement will have a profound effect on our society, ultimately leading to the development of strain stiffening gels for next generation replacement tissues, detergents and pastes whose flow properties can be manipulated, and metamaterials with designed mechanical properties.

-We focus on three areas at the forefront of this broad field: I) Colloidal suspensions –
+We focus on four areas at the forefront of this broad field: I) Complex Fluids –

-where the interactions between microscopic particles suspended in a fluid control the material properties; II) Biological tissues – where the organization of cells and biopolymer networks within the fluid controls tissue properties; III) Fluid-membrane interfaces – where the interaction between a fluid and a liquid or solid interface controls the resulting flows.
-Understanding the nested physical principles that act on different length scales in such materials remains one of the most challenging and interesting problems in the field of Soft Condensed Matter Physics.
+where the interactions between microscopic particles suspended in a fluid control the material properties; II) Biological tissues – where the organization of cells and biopolymer networks within the fluid controls tissue properties; III) Mechanical Metamaterials – where the mechanics of the basic building units making up a material can be tuned to control the bulk material response; IV) Biolocomotion – where we study how locomotion in single animals like fruit flies and the collective behavior of dancers at a mosh pit.
+Understanding the nested physical principles that act on different length scales in such systems remains one of the most challenging and interesting problems in the field of Soft Condensed Matter Physics.

 One of our main goals is to develop instruments and techniques for simultaneous imaging of the material structure and measurement of its flow properties.
-To this end, we have built shear cells that can be loaded onto a confocal microscope.
-These devices allow us to simultaneously image the 3-D structure of materials such as a colloidal suspension or biological tissues while measuring the amount of force necessary to shear them.
-In this way, the link between material structure at the micron scale and the material properties at the macroscopic scale can be investigated quantitatively.
+To this end, we have built shear, compression, and indentation devices, that can be loaded onto a confocal microscope.
+These devices allow us to simultaneously image the 3-D structure of materials such as a colloidal suspension or biological tissue while measuring the amount of force necessary to deform them.
+In this way, the link between material structure at the microscopic scale and the material properties at the macroscopic scale can be investigated quantitatively.

 Fast Video Image Analysis

-We have developed 3D image analysis techniques for extracting insect flight kinematic data from high speed videos.
+We have developed 3D image analysis techniques for extracting insect flight kinematic data from high speed videos and the motion of humans in a crowd.
 Our main goal has been to automate our image extraction so that significantly larger data sets can be attained and analyzed.

-John Mergo, Jesse Silverberg, Neil Lin, Brian Leahy, Lena Bartell
+John Mergo, Jesse Silverberg, Neil Lin, Brian Leahy, Lena Bartell, Sam Whitehead